Havenstd06/Limg/README.md

 * paste on `.env` (`CLIENT ID` => `DISCORD_KEY` & `CLIENT SECRET` => `DISCORD_SECRET`)
 * go on OAuth2 page and add redirect link : `https://YourApp.Domain/login/discord/callback`
 * add this redirect link in `.env` => `DISCORD_REDIRECT_URI`

+## Backpack Admin Panel
+This software uses Backpack for Laravel as a dependency.
+So when you use this in production, you'll need a Backpack license.
+You can get a free non-commercial license here, but if your project is for commercial purposes you need to pay 69 EUR for a license.

 <hr>